 Pacific Life identifies, assesses, manages, and discloses the risks to which the business is, or could be, exposed to, including climate-related risks.
 Climate risks are integrated within the broader risk management framework.
 Some potential risks are identified through the Business Continuity Management (BCM) group.
-BCM administers annual Business Impact Assessments (BIAs) to identify risks at the process level, such as processes in the accounting department that may identify miscalculation as a risk.
+BCM administers annual Business Impact Assessments (BIAs) to identify risks at the process level.
 The BIA is annually completed by the manager of a process and derives process criticality, Recovery Time Objectives (RTO) and required dependencies.
 BCM may open formal risk issues when gaps in recovery capability do not meet the recovery requirement.
 This system allows process-level identification of risks that the Emerging Risk Committee and Enterprise Risk Committee may not be able to detect from a management level.
 Risks identified are then assessed based on the BCMs four tier Process Criticality ranking derived from the BIAs with mission-critical priority being the most important out of four prioritization tiers.

 BCM and the BIA process help inform risks that are considered by Enterprise Risk Management (ERM).
 ERM is responsible for identifying, assessing, and working to mitigate risks.
-Management committees are also used to assess risks on a group level which can be directly integrated into ERM.
+Management committees are also used to assess risks on a group level.
 The Enterprise Risk Committee is responsible for overseeing all risks present to the company including people, processes, and systems.
 The Emerging Risk Committee is a sub-committee of the Enterprise Risk Committee responsible for monitoring and assessing new risks and evaluating if they have a material impact on Pacific Life.
 The committee then assesses ownership, estimated impact, and likelihood.
 When risks are fully managed, they are removed from the emerging risk list.
 Climate risk is considered an emerging risk that is regularly monitored for material impact to Pacific Life.